By Makena Mezistrano

 Since its inception in 2012, the Sephardic Studies Program has digitized over 400 published Ladino books.
 The program has also scanned many handwritten letters that create a valuable record of soletreo, the nearly obsolete Sephardic Hebrew script, as well as many photographs that create a vibrant portrait of Sephardic life in the 20th century.

 The books in our library come from all over the world, chiefly from the Sephardic hubs of Istanbul, Izmir and Salonika, but also from more unexpected locales like Vienna and Bulgaria.
 We have digitized over 60 prayer books and nearly 40 history books.
 One of the most impressive groups includes over 140 novels—some are translated from French, others are original compositions in Ladino.
 The varied topics show that Ladino-speaking communities were well-read, intellectually diverse, and cared deeply about maintaining the Sephardic tradition for perpetuity through printed books.

 All of these efforts serve to tell the story of the Sephardic experience—in the Ottoman Empire, in Seattle, and beyond.
 None of this work would have been possible without the individuals who financially supported our project, and donated their books, letters, artifacts and other materials to our program.

-We just recorded our 2,025th item in our library catalog.
-In order to expand the collection even further, the Sephardic Studies Program invites you to share a piece of your family’s story with us.
-The Seattle Sephardic Legacies event is the perfect opportunity to bring materials to the University of Washington for digitization, such as:
+We just recorded our 2,038th item in our library catalog.
+In order to expand the collection even further, the Sephardic Studies Program invites you to share a piece of your family’s story with us through documents such as: